w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 **Progressive Enhancement**: Sites don't need to rebuild anything, they simply add semantic markers to their existing pages.
 This creates a path for gradual ecosystem adoption without disrupting current workflows.

+## How AI Agents Learn to Use Semantic Destinations

+A key question emerges: **How do AI agents actually learn to use semantic markers like `rel="contact"`?** The practical answer is through explicit tool integration rather than expecting agents to discover these patterns naturally.

+### Explicit Tool Integration

+AI agents don't need to "learn" semantic markers through training data.
+Instead, they are explicitly equipped with Semantic Web Tools that understand Well-known Destinations:

+**Active Tool Integration**: AI frameworks like MCP (Model Context Protocol) allow developers to provide agents with specific tools that know how to discover and navigate semantic destinations.
+The agent doesn't need to "learn" that `rel="contact"` means contact information, it uses a tool that's explicitly programmed with this knowledge.

+**Instruction-Following**: Modern LLMs excel at following instructions.
+When given tools that can "find destinations on this website" or "navigate to the contact page," they can coordinate these capabilities effectively without needing prior training on semantic web standards.

 ## How It Works: The Technical Foundation

 The architecture is elegantly simple, built on three core capabilities: